The Palmer Mine Project

 Advanced Exploration stage

-32% ownership: American Pacific, a Canadian mining corporation, is the minority owner of the Palmer project and also owns Constantine Mining, the current operator of the proposed mine.
+As of December 2025, Vizsla Copper Corp., a Canadian mining corporation, owns 100% of the Palmer project.
+Vizsla Copper Corp. also owns Constantine Mining, the current operator of the proposed mine.

-As of 2024, over $100 million has been spent to date to develop the Palmer mine project.
-Constantine Mining, American Pacific, and DOWA have invested in the proposed Palmer Project since 2006, making it even more clear that the goal is to develop a mine eventually.
+As of 2026, over $100 million has been spent to date to develop the Palmer mine project.
+Constantine Mining, Viszla Copper Corp., and previous owners have invested in the proposed Palmer Project since 2006, making it even more clear that the goal is to develop a mine eventually.

 Even trace amounts of heavy metals in mining wastewater, such as copper, zinc, gold, and silver, are toxic to salmon and could have significant negative impacts on fisheries and surrounding wildlife.

-Constantine and American Pacific are actively developing the infrastructure necessary for a full-scale mine, such as building roads and bridges and installing culverts along the Klehini River, the largest tributary of the Chilkat River.
-Constantine is already drilling hundreds of boreholes in the acid-generating rock near sensitive salmon spawning habitat.
+Constantine and Vizsla Copper Corp. are actively developing the infrastructure necessary for a full-scale mine, such as building roads and bridges and installing culverts along the Klehini River, the largest tributary of the Chilkat River.